Chris Williams (wide receiver)

-Chris Williams (born September 16, 1987) is an American former professional football wide receiver who played in the National Football League (NFL) and Canadian Football League (CFL).
+Chris Williams (born September 16, 1987) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Canadian Football League (CFL).
 He played college football for the New Mexico State Aggies.
 Williams was signed by the Miami Dolphins as an undrafted free agent in 2009.
 He made his professional debut for the Hamilton Tiger-Cats (CFL) in 2011.
 Williams was also a member of the Cleveland Browns, New Orleans Saints, Chicago Bears, Ottawa Redblacks, BC Lions and Montreal Alouettes.

 Early life

 He was born in Fort Worth, Texas and attended Rio Rancho High School in Rio Rancho, New Mexico, where he was a letterman in football, basketball and track.
 In football, he was named to the first-team All-state team after rushing for nearly 2,100 yards and 33 touchdowns as a senior in 2004.
 He was also named to the first-team All-state basketball team.

 Also an outstanding track & field athlete, Williams scored 26 points at the 2005 Class 5A State Championships, where he captured the state titles in the 200-meter dash (21.51 s), 400-meter dash, the high jump (6 ft, 11in) was a member of the state champion 4 × 100 m relay and the state champion 4 × 400 m relay squads.
 He won the state high jump and 200-meter dash title in 2004, and State High Jump in 2003.
 He won a total of 9 state titles in track in his high school career.